 The journey from Volendam to Marken is easiest via the Volendam Marken Express, a ferry that crosses Lake Marermeer taking about 30 minutes.

 The journey via a 1.6 km long embankment, allows you to cross by bus or bike.
 This requires you to be close to the village of Uitdam.

 Marken was separated from the mainland in the 13th century by a storm.
 After centuries of isolation for this population, Marken was connected to the mainland in 1957, by building an embankment, and has been a peninsula ever since.
-This authentic village, has so much charm and character that it’s impossible not to fall in love.
+This authentic village has so much charm and character that it’s impossible not to fall in love.

 As a holidaymaker…

 Sometimes it’s the places we go beyond the main destination itself that surprise us the most.
 While Amsterdam definitely has a lot to offer, it was the day trips that added a little something extra to our holiday.
-A chance to get a glimpse into the everyday life of the people and culture of Netherlands.
+A chance to get a glimpse into the everyday life of the people and culture of the Netherlands.
 Go and explore the countryside, where life is a little simpler and dare I say it, a little more beautiful.